donaljof/UD_P5_MachineLearning/README.md

 # Classifier Tuning
 ---

 Though many of the machine learning classifiers featured have some predictive value out of the box, maximizing their effectiveness can be achieved by tuning the key parameters used.
+In the final classifer used (Linear Discriminant Analysis), limited tuning could be completed beyond changing the solver used or the number of features used.
+This impact of this tuning is detailed above.

-For tuning of the classifers, GridselctCV was used to try a range of possible tuning parameters and select the best possible classifier.
+For tuning of the other classifers, GridselctCV was used to try a range of possible tuning parameters and select the best possible classifier.
+For support vector machines the tuning parameters used were C, gamma, stopping critereon tolerence and maximum iterations.
+For Random Forest Classifers the parameters tuned were Number of Estimators, Min samples per leaf, maximum features used per split, the max tree depth and the split critereon.

-Cross validation was also included as part of the GridSelectCV

-SVM grid:
-n_components = [1,2,3,4]
-C_values = [40000, 50000,60000,70000]
-tol_values = [0.0001,0.00008, 0.00005,0.00003]
-iter_values = [10,100,1000,10000]
-ic_scl= [1,2,3,4,5]
+Cross validation was also included as part of the GridSelectCV, initially using a varying number of folds but later switching to Stratified Shuffle Split.
+Cross validation is essential as part of a pipeline including a Grid Select parameter search to ensure the combinations tested can be tested for the optimal combination on a subset of the data used in the pipeline.
+Cross valaidation is required to ensure seperation between the data used to train the classifier with each parameter combination and the data used to test the effectiveness of the parameter set.
+Without cross validation the same data would be used to train and test each parameter set would be the same resulting with potential overfitting using the parameters selected.
+For the final classifer, train test split was used for cross validation with a 30% of the data used for testing.
+Seperating the test adn train data out is essential to ensuring the classifier metrics produced are reliable.

 # Classifier Metrics